ncbi/MedCPT/reranker/README.md

     "6650562": [
 ```

-## Training BioCPT on BioASQ
+## Training MedCPT on BioASQ
-You can directly train the BioCPT re-ranker with the provided BioASQ datasets by running:
+You can directly train the MedCPT re-ranker with the provided BioASQ datasets by running:
 ```bash
 bash run.sh
 ```